yuanqing/segue/README.md

 queue.run();
 ```

 `x` will be called with the argument `1`.
-After 100 milliseconds, `x` finishes execution, and `y` is called with the single argument `2` and `3`.
+After 100 milliseconds, `x` finishes execution, and `y` is called with the arguments `2` and `3`.

-Note that every function takes a `cb` callback as the first argument, and must call `cb` to signal that it has finished execution.
+Note that every function added into the `queue` takes a `cb` callback as the first argument.
+Each function must call `cb` to signal that it has finished execution.
 As is convention, `cb` takes an `err` as its first argument.
-If `cb` is called with a truthy `err`, the `done` callback is called with the `err`, and no more functions in the `queue` are run.
+If `err` is truthy, the `done` callback is called with said `err`, and no more functions in the `queue` are run.

 ### Pause, resume

-We can also pause or resume the calling of functions on-the-fly.
+We can pause or resume the calling of functions in the queue on-the-fly.

-To pause the calling of functions (say, when a button is clicked), call `pause()`:
+To pause the calling of functions (eg. when a button is clicked), call `pause()`:

 ```js
 button.addEventListener('click', function() {